Iced Latte

 What Changes

-The temperature changes.
-The espresso-to-milk ratio remains the same as a hot latte.
+The temperature changes, but the espresso-to-milk balance remains the same as a hot latte.

 Because the drink is cold, the milk is not steamed.
-It is poured over ice along with the espresso, and the drink blends together as it is stirred or sipped.
+Instead, espresso and milk are poured over ice and combine as the drink is stirred or sipped.

-Some people compare iced lattes with cold brew.
-Cold brew is stronger and more concentrated, while an iced latte is milk-forward and creamier.
+Iced lattes are often compared with cold brew.
+Cold brew is more concentrated and brewed differently, while an iced latte is built from espresso and milk.

 How to Order